FactorioDojo/Foyager/README.md

 # FactorioAgent

 This project is an attempt to create an autonomous agent to play the game factorio.
-Currently, we are using API calls to OpenAIs text-davinci-3 model to plan and execute tasks.
-We are exploring other methods such as creating an interactive human/LLM dialogue to aid the process.

 ## Requirements
 - Factorio
 - Docker

+# LLM-agent
 ## Installing

 We use a docker environment to run a headless Factorio server ([original repository](https://github.com/factoriotools/factorio-docker)).
 Run the server to create the necessary folder structure and configuration files.
 For this example data is stored in `/opt/factorio`.